-Google Android 10 devices can be wiped by a Factory Data Reset, MDM, or when the failed authentication limit is reached.
+Google Android 10 and above devices can be wiped by a factory data reset, EMM, or when the failed authentication limit is reached.
 Pre-installed apps in the Data partition will be wiped from the device after a device wipe.
 If any of those apps are configured in the application disable list, the policy will no longer be effective, and the user will not be prevented from installing them.
 The only solution is to both uninstall/disable the unwanted apps and use either application installation whitelisting or blacklisting.